spectrocloud/librarium/docs/docs-content/profiles/app-profiles/create-app-profiles/create-out-of-box-app-profile.md

 ---

-Use the following steps to create a standard app profile that contains out-of-the-box services such as messaging system, object storage, database, and security services.
+Use the following steps to create an app profile that contains an out-of-the-box service such as messaging system, object storage, database, and security services.
 Review the [Out-of-the-Box Service](/devx/app-profile/services/service-listings/) listing for available services.

 :::info